alberti42/recoll-macos/src/doc/user/00README.txt

 = Building the Recoll user manual

-The Recoll user manual usually used DocBook SGML and used the FreeBSD doc toolchain to produce the output formats.
-This had the advantage of an easy way to produce all formats including a PDF manual, but presented two
+The Recoll user manual used to be written in DocBook SGML and used the FreeBSD doc toolchain to produce the output formats.
+This had the advantage of an easy way to produce all formats including a PDF manual, but presented two problems:
-problems:

  - Dependancy on the FreeBSD platform.
  - No support for UTF-8 (last I looked), only latin1.